cloudflare/cloudflare-docs/content/logs/reference/filters.md

 ## Setting filters via API or dashboard

 Filters can be set via API or the Cloudflare dashboard.
+Note that using a filter is optional, but if used, it must contain the `where` key.

 ### API